 According to AIIMS, 25% of women in India suffer from PCOS.
-Here is everything you need to know about the disease, its symptoms and how it is different from PCOD, the less worrisome accidental version of it.
+Here is everything you need to know about the disease, its symptoms and the difference between PCOS and PCOD.
+It is advised that your should take pcos and pcod treatment if you have been diagnosed with it.

 People suffering from PolyCystic Ovarian Disease (PCOD) have multiple small cysts in their ovaries which are mostly asymptomatic (produce or show no symptoms) and are found with a routine clinical examination.
 This condition is usually harmless and does not affect fertility, as women with polycystic ovaries may still possess hormonal balance and also ovulate regularly.
 PCOD is not actually a disease but a variant of normal ovaries, which can be easily treated.
 It may or may not cause irregular menstruation which can be regulated with a gynecologist's visit.